Your Comprehensive Guide for All Things Home Loans

 Buyers in rural areas can take advantage of the USDA Rural Development program, which offers low interest and, often, a zero downpayment.
 These loans can be difficult to qualify for, even in areas that are definitely considered rural because of the high standards the program has for the dwellings they will lend on.
 Thorough USDA inspection is require before you can close, at which time the lender will decide if the property is up to their standard.
 When it works, it works beautifully, but be patient with this program because it can take a lot of time to wrap things up.

 You’ve probably heard of Fannie Mae and Freddie Mac.
 They’re the guys who buy these loans from your bank, ensuring that there’s plenty of money to make more of them for the next borrower.
 Fannie and Freddie often have stiffer requirements for borrowers, but may offer lower mortgage insurance rates, even with down payments as low as five percent.

-A jumbo is a great big loan, or maybe not so big, depending on where you live and what the market’s like.
-It’s generally considered to be any loan that exceeds the top limits set by Fannie Mae and Freddie Mac, currently $453,100 in most markets (it’s $679,650 in high cost markets like parts of California).
+A jumbo loan is a great big loan, but whether a loan is considered jumbo depends on where you live and what the market’s like.
+It’s generally considered to be any loan that exceeds the top conforming limits set by Fannie Mae and Freddie Mac, currently $453,100 in most markets (it’s $679,650 in high cost markets like parts of California).
 Jumbos are risky, so they come with higher rates, bigger down payment requirements, and much stricter qualifications.

 These are reserved for homeowners that are 62 years of age and older.
 Reverse mortgages involve the homeowner converting the equity in their homes into cash.
 With this type of mortgage, payments are made to the borrower until the home is sold or vacated.